 Our family loves visiting New Hampshire.
-Since we don’t ski, we often visit the White Mountains in the summer months for hiking and camping.
-Last winter, we had the pleasure of checking out the Ice Castles in Lincoln, which is near both the Loon Mountain and Waterville Valley ski resorts.
+We had the pleasure of checking out the Ice Castles in Lincoln, near both the Loon Mountain and Waterville Valley ski resorts.
+From a Mystic Forest Light Walk to a snow tubing hill, the New Hampshire Ice Castles are full of magical fun.
 Here are our 6 tips for making your visit to the Ice Castles as spectacular as ours.

 The idea for the Ice Castles was born in the front yard of Brent Christensen in Alpine, Utah while building an ice cave for his daughter.
-Since then, his Ice Castles company has expanded to include 5 US locations: Lincoln, NH; Midway, UT; Stillwater, MN; Wisconsin Dells, WI; and Edmonton, Alberta Canada.
-The Ice Castles return for a third year to the Hobo Scenic Railroad Station in Lincoln, New Hampshire, starting later in December and running until early March.
+For 2022, the Ice Castles will grace 5 US locations: Utah, Minnesota, Wisconsin, New Hampshire and New York.
+The Ice Castles return for a ninth year to Lincoln, New Hampshire, starting December or January (weather dependent) and running until early March.

 6 Tips for Visiting the Ice Castles in Lincoln, New Hampshire